 I’m a homeschool mom.
 My entire philosophy of how kids learn everything is built around the idea that kids learn best when they are exploring, trying, failing, and trying again.
 Learning can be messy and repetitive and I’m okay with that.

 The thing about teaching art at home is you don’t need to be an expert.
 The most important thing about art at a young age is exploration; not instruction.
 Let them explore.

 A little freedom will help a love of creating grow!

 Free art supplies….

-Whether you supplement art classes with more art at home or your child’s entire art education takes place at your kitchen table I’ve got some supplies that will allow your kiddos a maximum art experience on a minimum budget.
+Whether you supplement art classes with more art at home or your child’s entire art education takes place at your kitchen table I’ve got a list of the best art supplies for kids.
+These supplies will allow your kiddos a maximum art experience on a minimum budget.

 I call these our “free art supplies.”
 Yay, right?
 They’re not free, well, not free of cost anyways.

 These are basic art supplies, usually relatively inexpensive, with lots of uses that are always available for my kids to use at their own whim.
 I should say these art supplies are “freely available.”

 I qualify the fact these art supplies are freely available at my house by saying I don’t really mind a mess for an arty cause.
 Your standards may be different than mine and that’s okay!